coryschires/parsley/readme.md

 2. Install [Docsplit dependencies](http://documentcloud.github.io/docsplit) (graphicsmagick, poppler, etc).

 ## Usage
 Using Parsley is a two step process.
+Before scanning documents for relevant information, you need to extract the raw text.

 #### Step 1: Extract text from PDF files